zincsamael/muppy/trunk/muppy/doc/source/intro.rst

    list |           1 |          224

 As you can see both, the new list and the new dict appear in the summary, but not the 4 integers used.
 Why is that?
-Because they existed already before the where used here.
+Because they existed already before they were used here, that is some other part in the Python interpreter code makes already use of them.
+Thus, they are not new.

 The refbrowser module
 =====================